-- 1. School and community surveys or other strategies for determining the conditions contributing to harassment, intimidation, or bullying;

-- 2. School culture change;

-- 3. School climate improvement;

-- 4. Adoption of research-based, systemic bullying prevention programs;

-- 5. School policy and procedures revisions;

-- 6. Modifications of schedules;

-- 7. Adjustments in hallway traffic;

-- 8. Modifications in pupil routes or patterns traveling to and from school;

-- 9. Supervision of pupil before and after school, including school transportation; - 10.
+- 1. School and community surveys or other strategies for determining the conditions contributing to harassment, intimidation, or bullying; - 2.
+School culture change; - 3.
+School climate improvement; - 4.
+Adoption of research-based, systemic bullying prevention programs; - 5.
+School policy and procedures revisions; - 6.
+Modifications of schedules; - 7.
+Adjustments in hallway traffic; - 8.
+Modifications in pupil routes or patterns traveling to and from school; - 9.
+Supervision of pupil before and after school, including school transportation; - 10.
 Targeted use of monitors (e.g., hallway, cafeteria, locker room, playground, school perimeter, bus); - 11.
 Teacher aides; - 12.
 Small or large group presentations for fully addressing the behaviors and the responses to the behaviors; - 13.
-General professional development programs for certificated and noncertificated staff; - 14.
+General professional development programs for certificated and non-certificated staff; - 14.
 Professional development plans for involved staff; - 15.
 Disciplinary action for school staff who contributed to the problem; - 16.
 Supportive institutional interventions, including participation of the Intervention and Referral Services Team, pursuant to N.J.A.C.
 6A:16-8; - 17.
 Parent conferences; - 18.
 Family counseling; - 19.
 Involvement of parent-teacher organizations; - 20.
 Involvement of community-based organizations; - 21.
 Development of a general bullying response plan; - 22.
 Recommendations of a pupil behavior or ethics council; - 23.
 Peer support groups; - 24.
-Alternative placements (e.g., alternative education programs); - 25.
-School transfers; and - 26.
+Alternative placements (e.g., alternative education programs);

+- 25. School transfers; and - 26.
 Law enforcement (e.g., safe schools resource officer, juvenile officer) involvement or other legal action.

 N.J.A.C.
-6A:16-7.9(a)2.vi requires appropriate consequences and remedial actions for any staff member who commits an act of harassment, intimidation, or bullying of a pupil.
-The consequences may include, but not be limited to, verbal or written reprimand, increment withholding, legal action, disciplinary action, and/or termination.
+6A:16-7.9(a)2.vi requires The district will also impose appropriate consequences and remedial actions to a for any staff member person who commits an act of harassment, intimidation, or bullying of a pupil.
+The consequences may include, but not be limited to7 : verbal or written reprimand, increment withholding, legal action, disciplinary action, and/or termination, and/or bans from providing services, participating in school district-sponsored programs, or being in school buildings or on school grounds.
 Remedial measures may include, but not be limited to, in or out-of-school counseling, professional development programs, and work environment modifications.